How to Sell Crochet Patterns at the Best Price: A Guide for Designers

 OK, here comes the fun part.
 Now that we know what the actual cost of designing our pattern is (based on the calculations in the downloadable worksheet) and we we have an idea of what we’ll charge, we can calculate just how many patterns we need to sell before we start making a profit.

-Just a note…even though you’ll be paying yourself for your time, that is not an actual profit.
-That’s your wages…in order to have a viable business, you also need to make a profit both for your self and for reinvesting and growing your business.
+Just a note … even though you’ll be paying yourself for your time, that is not an actual profit.
+That’s your wages.
+In order to have a viable business, you also need to make a profit both for your self and for reinvesting and growing your business.

 So, our goal will be to first cover the cost of creating the design and then, drumroll please, make an awesome profit!

-Then, decide on your marketing strategy to help you crush that goal!
+Finally, decide on your marketing strategy to help you crush that goal!

 Further Listening and Reading